ChrispyMC/Turing/README.md

-# KeyTest.t Instructions
+# Code Instructions
-The code you see in **KeyTest.t** requires you to use Turing or [Open Turing Project](https://github.com/Open-Turing-Project) as an IDE/editor.
+The code you see in **KeyTest.t**, **DodgeGame** or **DodgeLauncher** requires you to use Turing or [Open Turing Project](https://github.com/Open-Turing-Project) as an IDE/editor.
 Notepad++ does not work as an IDE as Turing is not supported.
 You can however use Notepad++ as an editor, just not as an IDE.
 You might be able to use Sublime Text as another option.